 Please Note: Once a student has made the decision to submit a test-optional application, or provide test scores, that decision cannot be changed.
-Students who are unsure of the decision should reference the class profile to evaluate their decision.
+Students who are unsure of the choice that’s right for them should reference the class profile to evaluate their decision.

 Strength of Student's Academic Coursework